 As you leave downtown, heading towards midtown, check out Elmwood Cemetery.
 Elmwood Cemetery is Memphis’ oldest active cemetery and is abundant with Memphis history.
 Its residents include Confederate and Union generals, mayors, governors, adams, outlaws, and spies.
 Additionally, the grounds of Elmwood are adorned with tombstones that are crumbling and moss-covered and tombstones that are gothic and breathtaking.
 The cemetery is open daily from 8:00 a.m. – 4:30 p.m.
 This is a fantastic place for student photographers!

 Overton square was once one of the most thriving areas in Memphis.
-Plans are underway to bring the area back to its once splendidness.
+Many new businesses have recently opened helping bring the area back to its once splendidness.
 You can find fantastic restaurants, bars, shopping, and entertainment.
-Playhouse on the Square, on South Cooper offers ‘Pay What You Can’ night when new productions open, usually on weeknights or Saturday mornings.
+Playhouse on the Square, on South Cooper one block from Overton Square, offers ‘Pay What You Can’ night when new productions open, usually on weeknights or Saturday mornings.

 Overton Park is where you’ll find young Memphians hanging out on the weekends with their dogs and hula-hoops.
 You can often find people playing their conga drums, belly dancing or working on their art project.
 It is the home of the Memphis College of Art, Brooks Museum of Art, Memphis Zoo, and Levitt Shell.
 The Memphis Zoo is one of the best in the country, and TN residents can get in free on Tuesdays from 2pm until close.
 The Brooks Museum has ‘Pay what you can’ Wednesdays, and is only $3 with a student ID any other time.